amnaaldalawy/BBC2_Clone2015/README.md

 # BBC2_Clone2015
-it's just a try for cloning BBc 2015 website,hope you like it.
+it's just a try for cloning BBC 2015 website,hope you like it.